NOTICE TO ATTEND ETC.

 Grant of share awards

-The number of rights to receive MTG Class B shares free of charge (the “Share Awards“) granted to a participant is calculated on a percentage of the participant’s annual base salary, gross before taxes, (the “Gross Salary“), and a share price of SEK 241.59 (calculated as the average volume weighted price on the MTG Class B share at Nasdaq Stockholm during the last five trading days in March 2016) with a deduction of SEK 11.50 (the proposed dividend per share) resulting in SEK 230.09.
+The number of rights to receive MTG Class B shares free of charge (the “Share Awards“) granted to a participant shall be calculated by dividing the participant’s annual base salary, gross before taxes, (the “Gross Salary“), and a share price of SEK 292.70 (the average volume weighted price on MTG’s Class B share at Nasdaq Stockholm during the last five trading days in March 2017 minus the proposed dividend of SEK 12.00 per share, the “Share Price”).

-In accordance with these principles, grant of Share Awards under the Plan will be the following:
+In accordance with the above, grant of Share Awards under the Plan will be the following:

-- the CEO of MTG will be granted Share Awards amounting to 75 per cent of his Gross Salary;
+- the CEO of MTG will be granted Share Awards amounting to 125 per cent of his Gross Salary (2016: 75 per cent);

-- the other senior executives of MTG (at present 7 persons) will be granted Share Awards amounting to 75 per cent of their Gross Salary; and
+- approximately 10 senior executives and key employees (“Category 1”) will be granted Share Awards amounting to 100 per cent of their Gross Salary (2016: 75 per cent); and

-- the certain key employees (approximately 80 persons) will be granted Share Awards amounting to 50 per cent of their Gross Salary.
+- approximately 75 senior executives and key employees (“Category 2”) will be granted Share Awards amounting to 75 per cent of their Gross Salary (2016: 50 per cent).

-The Share Awards shall be governed by the following terms and conditions:
+The Share Awards shall be governed by the following main terms and conditions:

 - May not be transferred or pledged.